Generic selectors

 2. Sandy or Clay Soil?

 Most ornamental grasses prefer moist but well-drained and moderately fertile soil.
 However, you do not need these conditions to grow grass.
 Both varieties are very tolerant of most conditions and they are easy to grow.
 If planted in clay, they will usually withstand harsh growing conditions.
-You can ammend the clay soil by adding organic material to the hole, but it is not necessary.
+You can amend the clay soil by adding organic material to the hole, but it is not necessary.

 Sandy soil is very light and rain will wash out nutrients.
 However, again, most ornamental grasses are tolerant of this and other soil conditions.

-When purchasing ornamental grasses, read the soil type on the label and modify the soil as needed, but don’t go crazy with it because they will survive with little or no ammendment to the soil.
+When purchasing ornamental grasses, read the soil type on the label and modify the soil as needed, but don’t go crazy with it because they will survive with little or no amendment to the soil.

 3. Sun or Shade?